urbandrei/urbandrei/README.md

 # Software Developer | Seeking Opportunities

 👋 Hey there!
-I'm Andrei Roman, a Computer Science and Mathematics double-major with over 5 years of adept software development experience and a robust quantitative skill set, seeking a challenging full-time development role.
+I'm Andrei Roman, a Masters student in Artificial Intelligence with over 5 years of adept software development experience and a robust quantitative skill set, seeking a challenging full-time development role.

 ## About Me
 - 🎓 Computer Science and Mathematics Graduate | The Ohio State University